gaia-platform/GaiaPlatform/dev_tools/gdev/gdev_and_vscode.md

 }
 ```

 Add your other extensions to the `extensions` list.
 You can find more settings in the [Attached container configuration reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference#_attached-container-configuration-reference).
-We are only using the "attached container" subset of **Remote - Containers** features instead of the "devcontainer" features because `gdev` uses BuildKit steps that devcontainers do not yet support.
+We are only using the "attached container" subset of **Remote - Containers** features instead of the [devcontainer](https://code.visualstudio.com/docs/remote/containers) features because `gdev` uses BuildKit steps that devcontainers do not yet support.
+Devcontainers expose more [configuration options](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) for their containers, but the **Remote - Containers** extension handles building and running them (instead of the user).

 Attached container configuration files are located in `~/.config/Code/User/globalStorage/ms-vscode-remote.remote-containers/imageConfigs` (locally, not in containers).
+These files are automatically named after the images they were attached to.
 When VS Code attaches to a Docker container, it auto-selects the configuration file that matches the container image's name.

 Close VS Code.
 Go back to the terminal with `gdev run` in it and exit then re-run the container:
 ```bash